mclaibourn/lpps-5360-f22/content/static/syllabus.md

 #### Policy Assessment Brief (25%)

 The policy assessment assignment will in the form of a 4-6 page single-spaced written brief.
-You’ll (a) identify the problem, people, and place of your policy focus, including a description of the problem and the policy status quo in your selected context (what are the current policies, current outcomes, ongoing challenges, and possibly additional problems created by the current policy).
-Following a description of the problem and context, you’ll (b) provide an equity assessment of the current state; this should include a description of how the policy or challenges vary across sub-populations and an evaluation of the problem representation in current policy (think Bacchi’s work) and how this might contribute to or hinder equity.
-It will end by pointing to a policy proposal you recommend for further investigation.
+You’ll (a) identify the problem, people, and place of your policy focus, including a description of the problem, who is experiencing the problem, and the policy status quo in your selected context (what are the central prior policies that shape the current outcomes; how were these outcomes created).
+Following a description of the problem, people, and policy context, you’ll (b) provide an equity assessment of the current state; this should include a description of how the policy or challenges vary across populations, an evaluation of the problem representations or the social constructions in current policy (the reading from the weeks of 9/6 and 9/13) and how this might contribute to or hinder equity, and addressing some selected dimensions or questions around equity assessment, measurement, and evaluation (the reading from the weeks of 9/20, 9/27).
+It will end by (c) pointing to a policy proposal you recommend for further investigation.

-* (5%) Friday, 10/7: Individuals submit individual pre-brief sketch of the policy landscape for your team’s chosen policy focus, including a brief description of the problem and policy status quo in your selected context (~ 1-2 single-spaced pages).
-You’ll share your individual pre-brief sketches with one another to learn from one another and negotiate a focus.
+* (5%) Friday, 10/7: Individuals submit individual pre-brief sketch of the policy landscape for your team’s chosen policy focus, including a brief description of the problem, who is experiencing the problem, and a prior policy that is shaping these outcomes (~ 1-2 single-spaced pages).
+You’ll share your individual pre-brief sketches with one another to learn from one another and further negotiate a focus and jumpstart the policy brief.
-* Tuesday, 10/18: Team peer feedback
+* Tuesday, 10/18: In-class peer feedback
-* Tuesday, 11/1: Presentation
+* Tuesday, 11/1: In-class presentation
 * (20%) Friday, 11/11: Teams submit completed brief (~ 4-6 single-spaced pages)

 #### Policy Communication (15%)